eoniboogie/eoniboogie.github.io/_posts/2025-04-14-grandparent.md

 It's using IIS 6.0 version.

-Checked the web page but nothing can be found.
+Checked the web page but nothing found.

 ![web](/assets/img/writeup/HTB/granny/web.png)

 ## metasploit

-This machine can be easily cleared by using msfconsole.
+This machine can be easily done by using msfconsole.

+`msfconsole`

 search if there are any exploits available.

 `search iis 6.0`

-Use the exploit for the iis one.
+Use the exploit related to iis.

-After logging in enumerated the directories and files.
+After running the exploit, I enumerated the directories and files.

 ![whoami](/assets/img/writeup/HTB/granny/whoami.png)

 Found there's a vulnerablility in user privileges but there was no way to transfer tools.

-So, I decided to use metasploit's local exploit suggester.
+Decided to use metasploit's local exploit suggester.

 ![suggester](/assets/img/writeup/HTB/granny/suggester.png)